domittaa/fitatu/README.md

 # App description:

 # General informations
 The main goal of this social media application is to gather all things related to a healthy lifestyle in one place.
-Calories calculator, workout and food planner, shopping list, user profile with statistics are among notable features, which I will described in more details in the next section.
+Calories calculator, workout and food planner, shopping list, user profile with statistics are among notable features, which I will describe in more details in the next section.

 # Functionalities
 1. Profile page with monthly stats